larstvei/Try/README.md

-#Try
+# Try

-This is a package that allow you to try out other Emacs packages, without installing them.
-If you install a package (using `package-install`) you have to remember to delete this, if you realize you don't need that package.
-A common way around this is to copy the code into the `*scratch*`-buffer and evaluate the buffer.
-This extension essentially automates this process, by excepting a URL to a plain-text `.el`-file, downloading the content and evaluate it.
+Try is a packages that allow you to try out Emacs packages without installing them.
+If you pass a URL to a plain-text `.el`-file it evaluates the content, without storing the file.

+Remember to make packages from your `package-archives` available for download with `M-x package-refresh-contents`.

+Packages from ELPA will temporarily be stored in `/tmp/` by default.

-Unfortunately, you won't be able to try Try with `M-x try`.
+Unfortunately, you won't be able to try Try with `M-x try RET try`.